Osaze Odemwingie

 There are three major issues he raised in that comment.
 First was ego.
 Second was that the indigenous coaches cannot tame the ego of the Big Boys.
 Third was that the indigenous coaches are agents looking for avenues to push their players.

-Need to know why SUPER EAGLES FINIDI NOT WILLING TO WORK WITH AMOKACHI AMUNEKE
+Check out why SUPER EAGLES FINIDI NOT WILLING TO WORK WITH AMOKACHI AMUNEKE

 MY RESPONSE